-During the three months ended March 29, 2020, the Company operated and managed by geographic region in the United States, Mexico and China, which are our operating and reportable segments.
-During the three months ended March 29, 2020, the Company completed final shipments for customers serviced in our Chinese manufacturing facility and began relocating the equipment to our other North American sites.
+During the six months ended June 28, 2020, the Company operated and managed by geographic region in the United States, Mexico and China, which are our operating and reportable segments.
+Commencing in the three months ended June 28, 2020, China is no longer included as a reportable segment.
+During the three months ended March 29, 2020, the Company completed final shipments for customers serviced in our Chinese manufacturing facility and the relocation of the equipment to our other North American sites.
 We utilize each reportable segment's contribution (revenue minus operating expenses, excluding unrealized foreign exchange gain (loss) on unsettled forward foreign exchange contracts, corporate allocations and restructuring expenses) to monitor reportable segment performance.
 Contribution by country is utilized by the chief operating decision-maker (defined as the Chief Executive Officer) as the indicator of reportable segment performance, as it reflects costs which our operating segment management are directly responsible for.
 Intersegment adjustments reflect intersegment sales that are generally recorded at prices that approximate arm's-length transactions.